streetalabu/sports_site/README.md

 sports_site
 ===========

-Site for aggregating sports news
+Site for aggregating sports news.
+Will have social component.